Making a complaint

 If you are still dissatisfied, you have the right to take your complaint to the Parliamentary and Health Service Ombudsman, who is independent of the NHS.
 This service is confidential and free.
 There are time limits for taking a complaint to the Ombudsman, although this can be waivered if they think there is a good reason to do so.

-If you have any questions about whether the Ombudsman will be able to help you, or about how to make a complaint, you can contact their helpline on 0345 015 4033, email firstname.lastname@example.org or fax 0300 061 4000.
+If you have any questions about whether the Ombudsman will be able to help you, you can contact the Parliamentary and Health Service Ombudsman, by visiting their website www.ombudsman.org.uk/make-a-complaint and completing their online complaints form or telephone 0345 015 4033, 8.30am – 5.30pm Monday – Friday.